mozilla/bigquery-etl/tests/README.md

 Include a comment like `-- Tests` followed by one or more query statements after the UDF in the SQL file where it is defined.
-Each statement in a SQL file that defines a UDF that does not define a temporary function is collected as a test and executed indepentently of other tests in the file.
+Each statement in a SQL file that defines a UDF that does not define a temporary function is collected as a test and executed independently of other tests in the file.

 Each test must use the UDF and throw an error to fail.
 Assert functions defined in `tests/assert/` may be used to evaluate outputs.
 Tests must not use any